YoyoMai98/cinema_project/README.md

 ## Project Overview
-Given the broad scope to create an API;
+Given the broad scope to our cinema-management-API:
-- We have designed a cinema API which uses POJOs and allows you to select information from our different classes and get this brought up in Postman and Postico.
+- We have designed a cinema API which uses POJOs and allows you to select information from our different models and get this brought up in Postman and Postico.
+- A handy API allows cinemas to add new movies, search for movies, add new show time and screens for movies and manage customers.
+It also allows customers to book movies' tickets.
 - We have used Java as our primary Backend language, but have also used SQL for the data.
-- Our main challenges included removing dependency loops between screening, screen and cinema classes, fixing foreign key constraints, and version control errors.
+- Our main challenges included removing dependency loops between screening, screen, movie and cinema models, fixing foreign key constraints, and version control errors.
 - To mitigate our issues we regularly discussed them with one another, and would ask for help when we needed it.
 Our teamwork was key for getting us to complete this project together.

 ## Project Structure